AndriiHeonia/pixfinder/README.md

 ## How it works

-Pixfinder analyzes image and extracts coordinates of each object.
-Objects should be detected by several criteria, the most important of which is the color.
+Pixfinder analyzes image (in a quite naive way) and extracts coordinates of each object.
+It detects objects by several criterias, the most important criteria is color.

-For example we have aerial shot of planes and want to know how many planes at the airport right now:
+For example we have an aerial shot of planes and we want to know how many planes at the airport right now:

 <img src="https://raw.githubusercontent.com/AndriiHeonia/pixfinder/master/readme-imgs/planes.jpg" />

-To solve this problem we need to write several lines of code and pixfinder will find all planes in the image.
-So, let's find all planes and draw them all on canvas:
+To solve this problem we need to write several lines of code and Pixfinder will find all planes on the image.
+So let's find all planes and draw them all on the canvas:

     var img = document.getElementById('img');